mohramadan911/Share-Pods-logging/README.md

 - one deployment 2 nginx pods
 - one deployment 2 share pods
 - one deployment 2 cassandera pods
+- one deployment 1 discovery pod "discovery Microservice"
 - flannel
 - python-client kubernetes lib
 - vmware workstation
 - linux ubuntu-latest

 # Kubernetes Cluster Architecture
-1 VM Master node with 4 nginx-app pod and 2 bitnami/cassandera pods
+1 VM Master node with 8 pods

 # How we can build it locally
 1. Install VMware with linux image from https://ubuntu.com/download/desktop